iterative/dvc.org/public/static/docs/command-reference/import.md

 downloading, DVC will try to copy the target data from its <abbr>cache</abbr>).

-The `path` argument of this command is used to specify the location of the target to be downloaded within the source repository at `url`.
-It can point to any file or directory in there, including <abbr>outputs</abbr> tracked by DVC, as well as files tracked by Git.
+The `path` argument of this command is used to specify the location of the target to be downloaded within the source repository at `url`. `path` can specify any file or directory in the source repo, including <abbr>outputs</abbr>
+tracked by DVC, as well as files tracked by Git.
 Note that for DVC repos, the target should be found in one of the [DVC-files](/doc/user-guide/dvc-file-format) of the project.
-The project should also have a default
-[DVC remote](/doc/command-reference/remote), containing the actual data.
+The project should also have a default [DVC remote](/doc/command-reference/remote), containing the actual data.

 > See `dvc import-url` to download and track data from other supported locations
 > such as S3, SSH, HTTP, etc.